How to locate planet Uranus | EarthSky.org

 Ice giants Uranus and Neptune from skyandtelescope.com

+By the way, Uranus was the first planet to be discovered via telescope, by William Herschel on March 13, 1781.
+At a distance of 20 astronomical units from Earth at present, this world is pretty easy to see through binoculars – that is, if you know right where to look.

 Just remember, with the moon waxing to full now, unaided eye glimpses of Uranus won’t be likely in the coming nights.
 We hope the charts on this page will help you find Uranus later!

-Uranus was the first planet to be discovered via telescope, by William Hershel on March 13, 1781.
-At a distance of 20 astronomical units from Earth at present, this world is pretty easy to see through binoculars – that is, if you know right where to look.

-Bottom line: As darkness falls on January 5, 2017, the moon and planet Uranus both reside in front of the constellation Pisces the Fishes.
+Bottom line: As darkness falls on January 14, 2019, the moon and planet Uranus both reside near the bottom of the “V” in the constellation Pisces the Fishes.

 EarthSky astronomy kits are perfect for beginners.
-Order today from the EarthSky store
+Order today from the EarthSky store!

 .